bhaumiksinh/School-Management-System/README.md

 ### 1. Backend Setup (Microservices)

-You need to start the **Discovery Service** first, followed by the 4 microservices.
-Open 5 separate terminal windows:
+You need to start the **Discovery Service** first, then the **API Gateway**, followed by the 4 microservices.
+Open 6 separate terminal windows:

 **Terminal 1 (Discovery Service - 8761):**
 ```powershell